Swissair Flight 111: Search and recovery operation

-With CAF divers (navy clearance divers, port inspection divers, ship's team divers, and Army combat divers) working on the recovery, a request was made by the Government of Canada to the Government of the United States for a larger dedicated salvage recovery vessel. was tasked to the recovery effort, arriving from Philadelphia on 9 September.
-Among Grapples crew were 32 salvage divers.
-Additionally, the USS Grapple welcomed two teams of Canadian Navy Clearance Divers that flew across Canada from Fleet Diving Unit (FDU) Pacific.
+With CAF divers (navy clearance divers, port inspection divers, ship's team divers, and Army combat divers) working on the recovery, the Government of Canada requested a larger dedicated salvage recovery vessel from the Government of the United States. was tasked to the recovery effort, arriving from Philadelphia on 12 September.
+Among her crew were 32 salvage divers, and she welcomed two teams of Canadian Navy clearance divers that flew across Canada from Fleet Diving Unit (FDU) Pacific.

-USS Grapple (ARS-53) assisted in the underwater search phase of the Swissair Flight 111 crash near Halifax, Nova Scotia.

-The cockpit voice recorder (CVR) and flight data recorder (FDR) were found by the submarine HMCS Okanagan using sonar to detect the underwater locator beacon signals and were quickly retrieved by Canadian Navy divers (the FDR on 6 September and the CVR on 11 September 1998).
+The cockpit voice recorder (CVR) and flight data recorder (FDR) were found by the Canadian submarine Okanagan using sonar to detect the underwater locator beacon signals and were quickly retrieved by Canadian Navy divers (the FDR on 6 September and the CVR on 11 September 1998).
 Both had stopped recording when the aircraft lost electrical power at approximately 10000 ft, 5 minutes and 37 seconds before impact.

-The recovery operation was guided by the TSB with resources from the Canadian Forces, Canadian Coast Guard, Royal Canadian Mounted Police, and other agencies.
-The area was surveyed using route survey sonar, laser line scanners, and remotely operated vehicles (ROVs) to locate items.
+The recovery operation was guided by the TSB with resources from the Canadian Forces, Canadian Coast Guard, Royal Canadian Mounted Police, United States National Transportation Safety Board, and other agencies.
+The area was surveyed using route survey sonar, laser line scanners, and remotely operated vehicles (ROVs) to locate various items.
 After being located, the debris was then recovered (initially by divers and ROVs, later by dredging and trawling).